AyrtonB/Merit-Order-Effect/docs/dev-03-lowess.md

 Outlines the development of the Scikit-Learn compatible `Lowess` model, as well as its extension `LowessDates` used for time-adaptive LOWESS regression.
 Included are functions for extending both models to generate prediction and confidence intervals.

+The original LOWESS code written by W. S. Cleveland can be found [here](https://www.netlib.org/go/lowess)

 <br>

 ### Imports